techlabksbg/t-watch/src/apps/README.md

     sips -Z 72 shoppinglist.png

+But ImageMagick's convert works as well.
 Add to git already, just in case you want to go back to it.

+To convert to a .h file, use https://lvgl.io/tools/imageconverter - there is a small command line utility on the top level of our repository:

+    ./../../../imageconverter/lv_img_conv.bash shoppinglist.png

+This should have created a shoppinglist.c in the same directory.